xiaoylu/leetcode_category/language/Go/Readme.md

 Method
 ---
-* no class in Go !
+* there is no class in Go
 * a method is a function with a receiver
 ```go
 // Abs() has v as its receiver